 - Plan and supervise forestry projects, such as determining the type, number and placement of trees to be planted, managing tree nurseries, thinning forest and monitoring growth of new seedlings.

-Foresters with little to no experience tend to make between $38660 and $47350 while the more experienced ones make over $70660 per year.
+Foresters with little to no experience tend to make between $41350 and $50400 while the more experienced ones can earn over $73550 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Forester is to move to a higher paying state like LA.
-Right now, the highest paying states for Foresters are LA, CA, NJ, CT and AK.
+One of the easiest ways to increase your salary as a Forester is to move to a higher paying state like DC.
+Right now, the highest paying states for Foresters are DC, CA, MA, NJ and CT.

-3 other factors that can increase your salary as A Forester is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Forester is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Foresters what degree they had when they got the job and most of them said they had a Bachelors degree followed by Associates degree.
+We asked other Foresters what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by an Associate’s Degree.

 Pros and Cons